MbinOrg/mbin/FAQ.md

 ./bin/console kbin:ap:actor:update
 ```

-_Important:_ This may have a lot of performance impact (temporally), if you are running a very large instance.
+_Important:_ This might have quite a performance impact (temporally), if you are running a very large instance.
 Due to the huge amount of remote users.